 Start tomatoes, watermelons and cantaloupes in mid-spring when the frost lifts.
-All three crops need starts at 60 degrees to 65 degrees Fahrenheit, and die in frost.
-Start seedlings to give these long-season plants head starts on their growing seasons.
+All three crops need starts at 60 degrees to 65 degrees Fahrenheit, dying when fall frost descends.
+Start seedlings indoors to give these long-season plants head starts on their growing seasons.
 You can use seed starting trays or pots to grow the seedlings indoors.

 Amend the soil through all three plots to a depth of 6 to 8 inches.
 Dig 3 to 4 inches of organic compost into the topsoil to increase nutrition, drainage and moisture retention.
 Tomatoes, watermelons and cantaloupes are hungry, thirsty plants, and do best with rich, crumbly soil.
 Turn 6-24-24 or 8-32-16 fertilizer into the top 4 inches of soil throughout to encourage quick root establishment.

 Plant tomato seedlings 24 to 36 inches apart in a row.
 Space rows at 4 feet, and give each plant a vegetable cage for support.
-Plant watermelon seedlings at every 2 feet in the row, and cantaloupe seedlings at 18 to 24 inches in the row.
+Plant watermelon seedlings at every 5 feet in the row, and cantaloupe seedlings at 4 feet apart in the row.
 Plant only one row of each variety of melon to minimize space usage.
 Each plant produces several melons.

 Step 5: Water the Plants